Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 What is Emu Oil?

 Australian Aborigines knew the benefits of Emu oil skincare.
 Thousands of years ago, when the Emu birds were taken for their meat, the oil from the bird’s fat was used to treat minor aches and pains, protect the skin from the elements, and to help heal wounds quicker.

 Emu oil is extracted from the fat of the Emu bird.
 When the bird is processed for its meat, the fat is taken and rendered into oil.
 Emu oil is a superior skin moisturizer that absorbs quickly, leaving no residue behind.

 The shelf life of this oil is 1 – 1.5 years.

 Is Emu Oil an Ethical Practice?

 Emu oil is a food by-product.
-Emu’s are primarily raised for their meat and eggs, and in the process their fat is turned onto oil.
+Emu’s are primarily raised for their meat and eggs, and in the process, their fat is turned into oil.

 The rise in the demand for Emu oil has helped Emu farmers sustain their businesses and livelihoods.
 Every part of the Emu bird is utilized, feathers are sold for crafts, and Emu skin is sold to the leather industry.